Shaike Levi: Awards and recognition

+In 2020 he was awarded the Tel Aviv-Yafo Municipality award, together with Gavri Banai.
+The award reason states that the popular entertainment trio "influenced Israeli culture, the Hebrew language and society in all its aspects".

 From the thousands of "Gashash" shows, Levi recalls one at Carnegie Hall that received warm reviews in the New York Times as well as a certain performance in front of injured soldiers in hospitals where a soldier's mother noted, "Don't laugh.
 Your sutures will open!" to her son who hadn't smiled or laughed in a while.

 Legal issues

 Levi has been in conflict with the Israel Broadcasting Authority over high per-minute payment demands by Israel's public Channel 1 for airing HaGashash HaHiver early recordings.
 Levi notes that in those days it was the only channel and they would perform there for free on the condition that it was a single-use recording.
 Noting a document ratifying his statement to Moshe Gavish (chair of the authority) – signed by various relevant television managers Arnon Zucherman, Moti Kirschenbaum, Rafi Ginat, and others – Levi demanded that the content be transferred to the "Gashash" members and producer as it was their intellectual property.